imgag/ngs-bits/doc/tools/BedCoverage.md

 	Special parameters:
 	  --help          Shows this help and exits.
 	  --version       Prints version and exits.
-	  --tdx           Writes a Tool Defition Xml file.
-The file name is the application name appended with '.tdx'.
+	  --tdx           Writes a Tool Definition Xml file.
+The file name is the application name with the suffix '.tdx'.

 [back to ngs-bits](https://github.com/marc-sturm/ngs-bits)